 Skin problems can vary in seriousness from being medically dangerous to causing minor cosmetic annoyance, but what unites them all is the negative impact they can have on patients’ lives.
 Here at Euromed, all number of skin conditions can be diagnosed and treated.
-No matter the issue, however big or small, Dr Irena has the expertise necessary to offer the most knowledgeable advice and effective care possible.

 What skin treatments are available?

 Dermoscopy Mole Evaluation

 Dermoscopy is a technique used in dermatology to examine the appearance of the skin in order to determine if there are any irregularities.
 Although useful for the diagnosis of many skin conditions, Dermoscopy is particularly helpful in the diagnosis of melanoma (skin cancer) through the examination of moles.